Zuehlke/springboot-sec-tutor/README.md

 Do not relax this unless you really have to do it.
 Then you can use `headers().xssProtection().block(false).xssProtectionEnabled(true)` to relax it.

 ### Content-Security-Policy
 CSP allows you to control what content should be loaded/executed by the browsers.
 See [https://content-security-policy.com/] for the directives and sources that can be configured.
 The CSP may depend on the content that was loaded by a request but spring security currently only assits you with the global configuration.
-So if you want to use Annotations to control the CSP header you have to implement that by yourself.
+So if you want to use Annotations in your `@Controller`s to control the CSP header you have to implement that by yourself.
 For the global configuration use:

 `headers().contentSecurityPolicy("default-src 'self'; script-src 'self' 'unsafe-inline'; report-uri /csp")`